jacebenson/cedar/docs/docs/cli-commands.md

 #### setup deploy netlify

-When configuring Netlify deployment, the `setup deploy netlify` command generates a `netlify.toml` [configuration file](https://docs.netlify.com/configure-builds/file-based-configuration/) with the defaults needed to build and deploy a RedwoodJS site on Netlify.
+When configuring Netlify deployment, the `setup deploy netlify` command generates a `netlify.toml` [configuration file](https://docs.netlify.com/configure-builds/file-based-configuration/) with the defaults needed to build and deploy a CedarJS site on Netlify.

 The `netlify.toml` file is a configuration file that specifies how Netlify builds and deploys your site — including redirects, branch and context-specific settings, and more.

-This configuration file also defines the settings needed for [Netlify Dev](https://docs.netlify.com/configure-builds/file-based-configuration/#netlify-dev) to detect that your site uses the RedwoodJS framework.
-Netlify Dev serves your RedwoodJS app as if it runs on the Netlify platform and can serve functions, handle Netlify [headers](https://docs.netlify.com/configure-builds/file-based-configuration/#headers) and [redirects](https://docs.netlify.com/configure-builds/file-based-configuration/#redirects).
+This configuration file also defines the settings needed for [Netlify Dev](https://docs.netlify.com/configure-builds/file-based-configuration/#netlify-dev) to detect that your site uses the CedarJS framework.
+Netlify Dev serves your CedarJS app as if it runs on the Netlify platform and can serve functions, handle Netlify [headers](https://docs.netlify.com/configure-builds/file-based-configuration/#headers) and [redirects](https://docs.netlify.com/configure-builds/file-based-configuration/#redirects).

 Netlify Dev can also create a tunnel from your local development server that allows you to share and collaborate with others using `netlify dev --live`.